 Bankwest Breeze Classic Credit Card

-Great offer from Bankwest with 0% p.a. on purchases for up to 10 months and 2.99% for 9 on balance transfers.
+Great offer from Bankwest with 0% p.a. on balance transfer for 13 months.

 The news from Visa and Samsung came alongside MasterCard’s announcement that it has updated its PayPass system, an enhanced ‘MasterPass’, to compete with Visa’s PayWave.
 MasterPass will be released in Australia (along with Canada) before anywhere else in the world.
 The new MasterPass will be on Australian shores by the end of this month, and will not be limited to MasterCard credit card holders.